wp-plugins/wp-carousel/readme.txt

 WP Carousel is a plugin that allows you to add a carousel with posts, categories or pages.
 Is easy to install and use.

+If you have any problem or suggestion, please, write [here](http://foro.sumolari.com/index.php/board,34.0.html).

 == Description ==

 WP Carousel is a plugin that create a carousel with a posts, category's posts or pages, and you can put it anywhere on the blog.